Abactinal: Aboral (in an echinoderm such as a seastar)

 Septal filament: In Anthozoan Cnidarians, a stringlike process which extends from the inner end of some of the septae down into the gastrovascular cavity.
 The septal filaments contain secretory cells and cnidocytes.
 In some species the septal filaments can be ejected through the body wall as acontia.

-Septum: A membrane or wall which subdivides a cavity.
+Septum: A membrane, wall, or partition which subdivides a cavity.
 In octamerous anthozoans, eight longitudinal partitions dividing gastrovascular cavity into interseptal spaces; in hexamerous forms, there are typically a multiple of six.
 Extends from wall of column to pharynx orally; free inner edge below pharynx bears thickening filament.
 Each septum bears a longitudinal muscle.

 Serrated: Refers to an edge covered with a series of teeth or spines, giving an appearance like a saw blade